meitianyitan/zanm/packages/col/en-US.md

 #### Basic Usage

-Layout are based on 24-column.
+We use a 24 aliquot system divided into equal parts.
 The attribute `span` in `Col` means the number of column the grid spans.
 Of course, You can use `offset` attribute to set number of spacing on the left side of the grid.

 ```html